Code-Institute-Submissions/Great-Food-Co/README.md

 Design

 ### colour Scheme:
-     The top heading color is blue and the different section colours are light blue.
+     The top heading color is blue and the footer is blue
-     There are a wide variety of colors  some are green, light grey, black, light blue, grey.

 ### Typography:

-    The main font is "EXO",sans-serif as a fall back in case "EXO" doesn't work.
+   i have used a number of different fornts for different aspects of the web page     font-family: Arial, Helvetica, sans-serif;font is "Helvetica",sans-serif as a fall back in case "EXO" doesn't work.
-    Exo is a geometric sans serif font family.
-Its design started almost two years ago as way to discover typography in a more advanced way.
-    Exo is a very complete font family, it has 9 weights both in regular and true italic versions.
-Each font comes with a lot of opentype features such as small caps, ligatures, alternates, oldstyle figures, tabular figures, fractions, and more.
+    in typography and lettering, a sans-serif, sans serif, gothic, or simply sans letterform is one that does not have extending features called "serifs" at the end of strokes.
+Sans-serif typefaces tend to have less stroke width variation than serif typefaces.
+They are often used to convey simplicity and modernity or minimalism.

 Reference For the Information about the font family used in this website  is provided by the following  view link here [https://www.1001fonts.com/exo-font.html]